Villain (2010 film): Plot

 The following day, however, Yuichi receives an email.
-The message is from Mitsuyo Magome (Eri Fukatsu), a woman from Saga.
+The message is from Mitsuyo Magome, a woman from Saga.
 Yuichi and Mitsuyo had exchanged emails once before, after meeting through the same online dating site.
 Mitsuyo also lives a lonely and mundane life, working at a men's clothing store and living with her younger sister.
 Looking for companionship, Mitsuyo decided to re-contact Yuichi several months after their initial correspondence.
 Their first encounter is far from romantic—Yuichi is obviously troubled and only interested in sex.
 It seems unlikely they will meet again, but some days later he turns up at her place of work to apologise for his behaviour.

 In this impossible and doomed situation, a passionate love springs up between Yuichi and Mitsuyo: they run off to a seaside resort town, where Yuichi confesses his crime to her.
 By this time, however, Masuo has been cleared of the murder, and evidence has surfaced of Yuichi's involvement—Yuichi is now the wanted criminal: his face appears on the news, and his family are hounded by the media.

 Nevertheless, Mitsuyo persuades Yuichi to stay on the run with her and not turn himself in.
 This act places a heavy burden on their own families as well as the victim's family.

-Themes

-Even though the official English title of the film is 'Villain', the literal meaning of 悪人 is closer to 'evil person'.

-An undercurrent of threatened violence runs throughout the movie, exploding without warning at key points in the story - the violence of Masuo toward Yoshino, the murder itself, the initial encounter between Yuichi and Mitsuyo, the bereaved father attacking an unsympathetic relative at the funeral wake, then stalking Masuo.
-And, in the end, Yuichi himself revealing his truly violent nature.

-The themes of the film — class, status, the disintegration of family ties, the loneliness of modern life — are universal, and not particular to Japan.
-As Yoshino's father (who is perhaps the moral voice of the film) says: